golang-templates/seed/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/golang-templates/seed)](https://goreportcard.com/report/github.com/golang-templates/seed)
 [![Codecov](https://codecov.io/gh/golang-templates/seed/branch/main/graph/badge.svg)](https://codecov.io/gh/golang-templates/seed)

+⭐ `Star` this repository if you find it valuable and worth maintaining.

+👁 `Watch` this repository to get notified about new releases, issues, etc.

+## Description

-This is a GitHub repository template for Go.
-It has been created for ease-of-use for anyone who wants to:
+This is a GitHub repository template for a Go application.

-- quickly get into Go without losing too much time on environment setup,
+You can use it:

-- create a new repoisitory with basic Continuous Integration.
+- to create a new repoisitory with automation and environment setup,
+- as reference when improving automation for an existing repository.

 It includes: